Education on Fast Track in Muskogee, OK

 Every student in the two schools are given a laptop or tablet that they can take home.
 And on select days during the year, teachers show up at the school but the students learn at home.

-Nearly 6,500 students in the area are served by Muskogee Public Schools, including six elementary schools, Muskogee High and Alice Robertson Junior High.
+Nearly 6,500 students in the area are served by Muskogee Public Schools, including an Early Childhood Center, eight elementary schools, Muskogee High and Alice Robertson 7th and 8th Grade Center.
 The district is also home to the Benjamin Franklin Science Academy and the Rougher Alternative Academy.

 In addition, the district’s Early Childhood Center has had a significant impact on area public schools since it opened in 1999.
 It features a structured academic curriculum as well as activities that promote social skills, physical development and language skills.